Report anti-social behaviour

-It’s important that you keep an accurate record of antisocial behaviour, as the quality of your evidence is vital to a succesful case if legal action is taken.
+It’s important that you keep an accurate record of anti-social behaviour, as the quality of your evidence is vital to a successful case if legal action is taken.

 - You need to report only the things you’ve seen or heard, not opinions.